Bhuvan-tech-creator/MedSenseEdge/README.md

+Bhuvan Prashanth and Andrei Saramukov -- University High School -- 6/29/25 -- Category: Health and Wellness -- Project Name: MedSense -- Description: A telegram and whatsapp bot that helps users with low connectivity and users that speak a variety of languages diagnose themselves with the help of Gemini and PubMed (a medical database).

 # MedSense Bot
 The first medical bot to access real-time medical data from the web, and provide support to the user without requiring a frontend.